bioexcel/qmmm_benchmark_suite/README.md

 embedded in a lipid bilayer (PDB-ID: 1KPK), which is solvated in water.
 The ClC-19 and ClC-253 systems contain 19 and 253 QM atoms respectively, and therefore these systems represent a small and large QM subsystem within a large MM subsystem (150,925 atoms in total).
-These systems are taken from [ref] but adapted slightly to reduce the number of QM atoms (by removing waters treated with QM).
+These systems are taken from [1] but adapted slightly to reduce the number of QM atoms (by removing waters treated with QM).
 The QM regions are modelled using the GPW method with the DZVP-MOLOPT-GTH basis set and the BLYP XC functional and the corresponding pseudopotentials.
 An energy cut-off for the plane waves of 300 Ry was found to be suitable.
-The Amber14 forcefield is used for the protein and lipid14 forcefield is used for the lipid molecules [REF], and water molecules are treated using the TIP3P model [REF].
+The Amber14 forcefield [2] is used for the protein and lipid14 forcefield is used for the lipid molecules [4], and water molecules are treated using the TIP3P model [5].

 ### CBD_PHY